 The Southern Vectis Island Coaster serves The Needles every day in the summer.
 Leaving from Ryde at 9.30am and 10am, the service then travels to East Wight and includes Seaview, Bembridge, Sandown, Shanklin and Ventnor to collect passengers, and then on to The Needles for a full day before leaving again at 4.30pm and 5pm.

-A car park charge of £5.00 applies until 31st October 2018 with free parking at all other times. camper vans are charged at £8.00, all day parking.
+A car parking charge of £6.00 applies from 2nd April until 30th October 2022 – with free parking at all other times.

 Isle of Wight accommodation